Game Science: Games and products

 In January 2025, Game Science released a Chinese New Year short film announcing its official merchandise brand BLACKMYTH.
-The studio conceived it as a gamer lifestyle brand with products related to Black Myth: Wukong and other content over time.
+The studio conceived it as a gamer lifestyle brand with products related to Black Myth: Wukong and other content.
 A dedicated team, separate from the game developers, was formed to handle the design, production, and operation of the brand.
 The brand initially built a store presence on online platforms.
-The first BLACKMYTH brick-and-mortar store was openend in Hangzhou in September 2025.
+The first BLACKMYTH brick-and-mortar store was opened in Hangzhou in September 2025.
+The location serves as both a retail store and an exhibition hall.
+It occasionally hosts events in collaboration with other institutions, such as Cold Light Armor (寒光甲胄) and the Guizhou Nuo Culture Museum (贵州傩文化博物馆).